 Rule Reference: §809.45(b)

-Boards must be aware that if a Choices customer owes a recoupment for , that recoupment does not affect Choices child care eligibility.
-However, recoupment must be paid in full before any eligibility redetermination for At-Risk that may occur at the end of a Choices child care eligibility period.
+Boards must be aware that if a Choices customer owes a recoupment for PSoC, that recoupment does not affect Choices child care eligibility.
+However, recoupment must be paid in full before any eligibility redetermination for Low-Income CCS that may occur at the end of a Choices child care eligibility period.

 D-301.a: Early Engagement in Choices